 Key Facts About NervGen

-- NervGen’s core technology targets a novel receptor called protein tyrosine phosphatase sigma (PTPσ).
+- Scars contain molecules called chondroitin sulfate proteoglycans (CSPGs).
+CSPGs bind to a cellular receptor called protein tyrosine phosphatase sigma (PTPσ).

 - This interaction of CSPGs and PTPσ initially helps to contain damage, but in the long term it interferes with repair of the nervous system.

 - NervGen’s lead product, NVG-291, relieves the inhibitory effects of CSPGs and thus enables repair of the nervous system.

 - NVG-291 is a first-in-class experimental drug administered by injection under the skin.

 - In animal studies, NVG-291 promoted nervous system repair and enhanced recovery of functions such as walking, bladder control, vision, and memory.